Rail transportation in the United States: Traffic and public benefits

 U.S. freight railroads operate in a highly competitive marketplace.
 According to a 2010 FRA report, within the U.S., railroads carried 39.5% of freight by ton-mile, followed by trucks (28.6%), oil pipelines (19.6%), barges (12%) and air (0.3%).
 However, railroads' revenue share has been slowly falling for decades, a reflection of the intensity of the competition they face and of the large rate reductions railroads have passed through to their customers over the years.

 In 2011, North American railroads operated 1,471,736 freight cars and 31,875 locomotives, with 215,985 employees.
 They originated 39.53 million carloads (averaging 63 tons each) and generated $81.7 billion in freight revenue of present 2014.
 The average haul was 917 miles.
 The largest (Class 1) U.S. railroads carried 10.17 million intermodal containers and 1.72 million piggyback trailers.
 Intermodal traffic was 6.2% of tonnage originated and 12.6% of revenue.
 The largest commodities were coal, chemicals, farm products, nonmetallic minerals and intermodal.
 Other major commodities carried include lumber, automobiles, and waste materials.
 Coal alone was 43.3% of tonnage and 24.7% of revenue.
 Coal accounted for roughly half of U.S. electricity generation and was a major export.
 As natural gas became cheaper than coal, coal supplies dropped 11% in 2015 but coal rail freight dropped by up to 40%, allowing an increase in car transport by rail, some in tri-level railcars.
 US coal consumption dwindled from over 1,100 million tons in 2008 to 687 million tons in 2018.

-The fastest growing rail traffic segment is currently intermodal.
-Intermodal is the movement of shipping containers or truck trailers by rail and at least one other mode of transportation, usually trucks or ocean-going vessels.
-Intermodal combines the door-to-door convenience of trucks with the long-haul economy of railroads.
-Rail intermodal has tripled in the last 25 years.
-It plays a critical role in making logistics far more efficient for retailers and others.
-The efficiency of intermodal provides the U.S. with a huge competitive advantage in the global economy.
-A major factor in making U.S. rail intermodal freight competitive is the use of double-stack rail transport, where shipping containers are loaded two-high on special freight cars, potential doubling the number of containers one train can carry, with corresponding reductions in operating costs.